 Notification of the posting must take place prior to the work starting and a dedicated helpdesk has been set up by the Ministry of Labour to assist users.
-Questions regarding the regulatory or technical aspects can be sent via email to distaccoUE@lavoro.gov.it.
+Questions regarding the regulatory or technical aspects can be sent via URP online.

 Furthermore, the local offices of the INL can provide information to foreign workers and companies regarding the legislation that regulates the transnational posting of workers as well as the necessary procedures to follow.

-The purpose of the Observatory, provided for by Legislative decree No 136/2016, (the members of which are still to be confirmed) is to collect all the information linked to the transnational posting of workers in Italy, such as the number of workers involved, the duration of the postings and the main sectors and geographical areas involved.
+The purpose of the Observatory, provided for by Legislative decree No 136/2016, is to collect all the information linked to the transnational posting of workers in Italy, such as the number of workers involved, the duration of the postings and the main sectors and geographical areas involved.

 The Observatory will be composed of: